 Use boots that can get really muddy or use a Costa Rican running hack - use knee-high soccer socks with $12 rubber boots you can get at any local hardware store.

 If you go through this run as posted, starting at the trailhead and heading north, you'll ascend a steep dirt pathway through dense rainforest trees.
 After about 1 mile, you'll come to a monument to the towering White Oak, and shortly after you'll come to a split in the trail; there is one trail that heads north (Buena Vista Trail), and Los Robles will continue to the east.
 Stay right and follow the signs for "Los Robles."
 Do not take the Buena Vista Trail unless you are an experienced runner, well-prepared, or have a guide with you.

 As you start to descend the ridge on east side of the loop, you'll soon come to a spectacular open view of the valley, at about 1.8 miles in (halfway).
 Take a break and enjoy the view.

-Keep an eye out for the camouflaged cameras that are part of a conservation research project—do not touch them!
+Keep an eye out for the camouflaged cameras and scent stations that are part of a conservation research project—do not touch them!

 History & Background